 Financial markets have been more turbulent in the past few weeks than has been seen in many years, probably more volatile than has happened since many of you started being financially aware.
 You may be wondering what actions you should take.
 With the sense of panic and urgency surrounding recent news, it often feels as if drastic action is necessary.
-If you have created a financial plan with key elements similar to those in many of my posts, inaction may be the best strategy for you!
+If you have created financial plan, inaction may be the best strategy for you!

 As indicated elsewhere on this blog, I do not have any professional designations that qualify me to provide professional advice.
 In addition, my comments are provided as generalities and may not apply to your specific situation.
 Please read the rest of this post with these thoughts in mind.